 It might be counter-intuitive that this is point #4, since the floor plan is the actual product that you are buying!
 I have personally seen thousands of floor plans as well as physical units in the resale market.
 It is very important that your REALTOR® can explain how what is on paper translates into real life; i.e. is the unit actually a liveable space?; what are the proper dimensions for the various rooms in the apartment?; what is the exposure of the unit?; what is the specific location of this unit within the building?
 You always want to purchase a unit that has a desirable floor plan and that will stand the test of time in terms of livability.

-When evaluating a preconstrution property for purchase, the Four Main Factors above are what we consider here at BCR when advising Clients.
-Understand, with these properties the details are EVERYTHING, so its critically important to work with a REALTOR® who knows all of the ups and downs, risks and rewards involved.
+When evaluating a preconstruction property for purchase, the Four Main Factors above are what we consider here at BCR when advising Clients.
+Understand, with these properties the details are EVERYTHING, so it’s critically important to work with a REALTOR® who knows all of the ups and downs, risks, and rewards involved.
 We look forward to hearing from you and assisting in your future investment.

 ELLIOTT MACGREGOR, SALES REPRESENTATIVE / REALTOR®

 BIG CITY REALTY INC., BROKERAG